abdulrahman532/nyc-taxi-data-pipeline/README.md

 ✅ **Fraud detection system with 15+ detection rules**
 ✅ **Live dashboard with Streamlit for real-time monitoring**
 ✅ Data quality tests and validation
-✅ Dimensional modeling with fact and dimension tables
 ✅ One Big Table (OBT) for simplified analytics
-✅ 11 pre-built business insights
+✅ 11 pre-built business insights ready for visualization
 ✅ Infrastructure as Code with AWS Lambda

 ## 🏗️ Architecture